 Commercial Fence Permits

 For commercial fence permits, please call 972-547-7400 and ask to speak with a commercial plans examiner.
-The commercial plans examiner will determine if you need a permit.
-The plans will be submitted at the Building Inspections front counter and the plans will be transferred to a plans examiner.
-After the plans are submitted, the plans examiner will review the plans and contact the applicant upon approval.
+The plans examiner will determine whether you need a fence permit or not.

 A permit for any retaining wall is required in the City of McKinney, regardless of height.
 Retaining walls more than two feet in height require engineered plans.
 For questions about retaining walls, please call 972-547-7400 and ask to speak with a plans examiner.